 A handheld solar pathfinder is set up for the geographical location and reflects all the surrounding trees and buildings onto a special screen to determine seasonal and hourly shading issues.

 Solar Azimuth angles refer to “true” north line.
 This is the line at the earth’s surface this is parallel with the earth’s polar axis.
 The earth’s magnetic field is not aligned parallel with its polar axis.
 In some US locations a compass needle is off as much as 20° east or west or a true polar N/S line.
-Boston is off about 15° west.
-If you were to orient a solar collector to a south compass you would be facing about 15° east of true south.
+Portland is off about 16° west.
+If you were to orient a solar collector to a south compass you would be facing about 16 ° east of true south.
 This would impact the collection of solar radiation.
 In addition the magnetic poles are in constant minimal movement.

 Want to calculate true south?